MasterIO02/ordr-client/README.md

 ## How to use

+### Run from source

+NodeJS v14+ is required.

 1. Clone the repository
 2. Copy FFmpeg binaries to files/danser IF you do not have it installed system-wide (create the directory if it does not exist)
 3. Run 'npm install' at the root folder of o!rdr-client.
 4. Run 'node main.js' to launch o!rdr-client and follow the instructions.
 Danser will be downloaded automatically.

+### Run from a build (no auto-update)

+1. Download the latest release
+2. Copy it in a dedicated folder for the client
+3. Copy FFmpeg binaries to files/danser IF you do not have it installed system-wide (create the directories)
+4. Run the client by double-clicking on it (not recommended as it will close itself on crash) or via the terminal

 ## Config